lisenet/kubernetes-homelab/README.md

 ## Guest Provisioning

-Previously, provisioning of KVM guests was done by using a [PXE boot server on CentOS 7](https://www.lisenet.com/2021/install-and-configure-a-pxe-boot-server-for-kickstart-installation-on-centos/) ([PXE on Rocky 8](https://www.lisenet.com/2021/install-and-configure-a-pxe-boot-server-for-kickstart-installation-on-centos/),[PXE on Rocky 9](https://www.lisenet.com/2023/configure-pxe-boot-server-for-rocky-linux-9-kickstart-installation/)) with Kickstart templates.
+Previously, provisioning of KVM guests was done by using a PXE boot server ([CentOS 7](https://www.lisenet.com/2021/install-and-configure-a-pxe-boot-server-for-kickstart-installation-on-centos/), [Rocky 8](https://www.lisenet.com/2021/install-and-configure-a-pxe-boot-server-for-kickstart-installation-on-centos/), [Rocky 9](https://www.lisenet.com/2023/configure-pxe-boot-server-for-rocky-linux-9-kickstart-installation/)) with Kickstart templates.

 I have since migrated to [Packer](./packer/README.md) to make the VM deployment process faster.
 PXE boot is still used to provision physical hosts (hypervisors).